 Administration.
-Our board of directors has the authority to administer the 2012, 2013, 2014, 2015, 2016 and 2017 Free Share Plans.
-Subject to the terms of the plans, our board of directors determines recipients, dates of grant, the number of free shares to be granted and the terms and conditions of the free shares, including the length of their acquisition period (period starting on the date of grant during which the beneficiary holds a right to acquire shares for free but not any shares yet) and holding period (period starting at the end of the acquisition period when the shares are issued and definitively acquired and issued but may not be transferred) within the limit determined by the shareholders (in particular the acquisition period is at least two years from the date of grant and the holding period two years from the end of the acquisition period, it being specified that no holding period will be applicable to the beneficiaries for whom the acquisition period is at least four years for the 2012, 2013 and 2014 Free Share Plans, no additional holding period is applicable for the 2015, 2016 and 2017 Free Share Plans).
+Our board of directors has the authority to administer the 2017 and 2018 Free Share Plans.
+Subject to the terms of the plans, our board of directors determines recipients, dates of grant, the number of free shares to be granted and the terms and conditions of the free shares, including the length of their acquisition period (period starting on the date of grant during which the beneficiary holds a right to acquire shares for free but not any shares yet) and holding period (period starting at the end of the acquisition period when the shares are issued and definitively acquired and issued but may not be transferred) within the limit determined by the shareholders (in particular the acquisition period is at least two years from the date of grant for the 2015, 2016 and 2017 Free Shares Plans and one year for the 2018 Free Shares Plan.
+The holding period is two years from the end of the acquisition period is applicable for the 2015, 2016 and 2017 Free Share Plans.
+No additional holding period is applicable for the 2015, 2016 and 2017 Free Share Plans).

-The board of directors has the authority to modify awards outstanding under our 2012, 2013, 2014, 2015, 2016 and 2017 Free Share Plans subject to the consent of the beneficiary if such modification is detrimental to him/her, including in particular the authority to release a beneficiary from the continued service condition during the acquisition period after the termination of the employment.
+The board of directors has the authority to modify awards outstanding under our 2012, 2013, 2014, 2015, 2016, 2017 and 2018 Free Share Plans subject to the consent of the beneficiary if such modification is detrimental to him/her, including in particular the authority to release a beneficiary from the continued service condition during the acquisition period after the termination of the employment.

 Free Shares.
-The free shares granted under our 2012, 2013, 2014, 2015, 2016 and 2017 Free Share Plans will be definitively acquired at the end of the acquisition period as set by our board of directors (a minimum of two years) subject to continued service during the acquisition period, except if the board releases a given beneficiary from this condition upon termination of his/her employment contract.
+The free shares granted under our 2017 and 2018 Free Share Plans will be definitively acquired at the end of the acquisition period as set by our board of directors subject to continued service during the acquisition period, except if the board releases a given beneficiary from this condition upon termination of his/her employment contract.
 At the end of the acquisition period, the beneficiary will be the owner of the shares.
-However, during the holding period under the 2012, 2013 and 2014 Free Share Plans (as set by our board of directors with a minimum of two years except if the acquisition period is at least equal to four years), the shares may not be sold, transferred or pledged.
+However, during the holding period under the 2018 Free Share Plan (as set by our board of directors with a minimum of two years except if the acquisition period is at least equal to four years), the shares may not be sold, transferred or pledged.
 Under the 2015, 2016 and 2017 Free Share Plans, the granted free shares may be sold, subject to the regulations governing companies whose shares are traded on a regulated market, as soon as the shares vest.
 The free shares allocated to the beneficiaries will be new ordinary shares and will immediately have the same rights as the existing company shares.